ericzji/f5-agility-lab-puppet/docs/class1/module1/module1.rst

 #. **Create a device.conf File**

-	Before you can use the F5 module, you must create a device.conf file in the Puppet configuration directory (either /etc/puppet or /etc/puppetlabs/puppet) on the Puppet proxy:
+	Before you can use the F5 module, you must create a device.conf file in the Puppet configuration directory (/etc/puppetlabs/puppet) on the Puppet proxy:
 	.. code::

 	   [bigip1]